kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 RequireJS doesn't manage ALL of this site's JavaScript...we'll discuss that in a minute.
 But RequireJS manages most of it..
 And very well.

 There's not enough space in this post to discuss the brilliance of RequireJS so if you want to get up and running with it, I'm going to push you to [read the RequireJS API docs](http://requirejs.org/docs/api.html).
-The JavaScript/WordPress issues mentioned above were RequireJS-related so the promised blog post will discuss it when it's published.
+The JavaScript/WordPress issues mentioned above were RequireJS-related so that future blog post will refer to it when published.
 And I MIGHT do a complete RequireJS screencast in the future.

 I also suggest that you [read this GitHub Gist](https://gist.github.com/desandro/4686136) where David Desandro from Twitter asked a question that sparked an excellent discussion about the benefits of RequireJS.
 It also discusses [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD), which RequireJS is heavily based upon.